mjon/WildCounts/_posts/2019-04-25 Why iNaturalist observations without photos are research grade.md

 ---
 layout: post
-title:  "Why iNaturalist observations without photos can be research grade."
+title:  "Why iNaturalist observations without photos can be research grade"
 sub_title: "All your observations on iNaturalist don’t need to have photos or audio.
 Simple text observations can be just as valuable."
 author: jonsullivan
 date:   2019-04-30 17:30:00 +1300